lordbaldwin1/ReactNative-Maps-Module/README.md

 # The Official Team Sparkle Motion Repository 🎉
  Mobile Version of Maps Module (React Native)

  This version of our maps module is less polished than the React version.
-We switched over to the development of a web application partway through development.
+We switched over to the development of a web application partway through the project.

 ## Screenshots of Application